 Turtles: Canada's culture in a shell

 It was a gloomy day in southern Ontario.
 Although the canoe I paddled in was quiet, the landscape — filled with croaks and chirping — was anything but.
-Ten feet away, a small creature emerged from the glass-like water to stretch its tiny head from beneath its strong shell.
+Three metres away, a small creature emerged from the glass-like water to stretch its tiny head from beneath its strong shell.
 Swimming through shadowy water, the darkness of the lake only made its yellow neck stand out more.
 As we carefully paddled closer to our new friend, he greeted us with a smile.
 It was a Blanding’s turtle.

-Turtles are often a familiar sight on summer canoe trips across Canada.
-On May 23, World Turtle Day, the Nature Conservancy of Canada celebrates these slow but steady creatures.
+Turtles are often a familiar sight on summer canoe trips or on trails with nearby water across Canada.
+Learn about these slow but steady creatures, below.

 Members of Canada’s turtle club

 There are 12 species of turtles in Canada.
 Blanding’s turtles, such as the one I encountered, are found in southern parts of Ontario, Quebec and central-southwest Nova Scotia.
-Reaching up to 10 inches in length, this medium-sized turtle can live more than 75 years in the wild.
+Reaching up to 25 centimetres in length, this medium-sized turtle can live more than 75 years in the wild.
 Blanding’s turtles are easily characterized by their bright yellow throats and plastron (bottom shell) and an upward-curving mouth, making it look like the species is always smiling.

 The painted turtle gets its name from its decorative olive-green carapace (upper shell) with its red, orange and yellow markings.
 This species is divided into four sub-species: eastern painted, midland painted, western painted turtle and southern painted turtle (the first three are found in Canada).
 The painted turtle is the most widespread turtle in North America, and can be found in Canada from British Columbia to Nova Scotia.

 Reaching only four to six inches long, painted turtles are tiny compared to their snappy relatives.
 Coming in at a whopping 18 inches long, the snapping turtle is Canada’s largest freshwater turtle species.
-Due to habitat degradation and human interference, snapping turtle populations are ranked as species of special concern by the Committee on the Status of Endangered Wildlife in Canada.
+Due to habitat degradation and human interference, snapping turtle populations are assessed as species of special concern by the Committee on the Status of Endangered Wildlife in Canada.